gantry/docs/pages/01.gantry5/02.configure/04.page-settings/docs.md

 ![Particle Settings](atoms.gif) {.border .shadow}

-Since Gantry 5.2.0, Atoms have been moved from the **Layout Manager** into the **Page Sections** panel.
+Since Gantry 5.2.0, Atoms have been moved from the **Layout Manager** into the **Page Settings** panel.
 Even though Atoms are _de-facto_ Particles and can be [created the same way](../../advanced/creating-a-new-particle), they behave differently.

 Atoms are Particles that do not appear visually on the frontend, but do serve an important purpose.
 They can be assigned on a per-page basis, or as a default which automatically applies to all of the pages on the site.